foundersandcoders/our-site-v2-LTS/README.md

 ## Contributing

 We **welcome** additions and enhancements from the Founders and Coders community!

-This guidance is for those wishing to add bug fixes, features or enhancements to the site.
+The current course facilitator will coordinate additions and enhancements to the site.
+This guidance is for those wishing to support the current course facilitator by adding bug fixes, features or enhancements to the site.

 For routine maintenance (e.g. opening applications) see the [maintenance section](#Maintenance-tasks-for-the-FAC-team-and-Course-Facilitator).

 ### Before starting work

 1. Search this repo's [issues](https://github.com/foundersandcoders/fac-new-website/issues) to see if an issue exists for the problem you are solving.
 2. If the issue does not exist, create it.
 Include a descriptive body.
 3. If your new issue relates to any others, reference those issues in the body.
 This enables others to follow the history of the topic.
 4. Indicate on the issue that you would like to take it on.
-Assign a reviewer if you need a response.
+Assign the **current course facilitator**, so that they know what you're working on.
 5. Assign [the appropriate label](#labels).
 6. Once you are sure of what you need to do and that it is needed, assign yourself to the issue.
 7. Clone, and create a new branch for your workone, and create a new branch for your work